AnisurRahmanJU/CRunnerJS/README.md

 # CRunnerJS

-> It is not a real compiler, it has more limitation.
+> It is not a real compiler, it has some limitations.
 ---

 ###  1. **Variable Declaration and Usage**